jivesoftware/jive-testing-framework/Readme.md

 }
 ```

-The framework is not yet published to NPM, so it must be pulled down by nodes directly from the public github repository, stay tuned for nom packaging.
+The framework is not yet published to NPM, so it must be pulled down by nodes directly from the public github repository.

 ## Setting up your test runner
 Next you have to create a runner.
 I've called my example one run.js, and it should be executable by node (eg. node run.js should work).